alfir-v10/MarketingRuCode/README.md

 ## Results
 Despite the fact that the final result was less than 70 percent, it was one of the best results that could be obtained on this dataset during testing.
+Unfortunately I couldn't find the time to participate in the final https://digital.tatarstan.ru/index.htm/news/1836680.htm